mapsync/scottsville-advisory/site/content/post/city-council-meeting-monday-at-noon.md

 description: Scottsville City Council will meet in regular session at Noon on Monday, December 13, in the City Council Room.
 ---
-Meeting will be Liveon City of Scottsville Facebook page.
+Meeting will be Live on the City of Scottsville Facebook page.